 The biggest news for medical users is the spread of telehealth for medical card registration and renewal.

-Alaska has put in place social distancing rules and other regulations to limit exposure in the cannabis industry.
+Alaska has put in place social distancing rules and other regulations to limit exposure to the cannabis industry.
 For consumers, however, cannabis rules remain essentially the same.

-Colorado has restricted adult use shops to curbside sales in order to reduce exposure.
+Colorado has restricted adult-use shops to curbside sales to reduce exposure.
 Medical dispensaries can sell cannabis, both curbside and inside.
 Denver has its own separate rules, however, and has closed recreational cannabis shops.

 Cannabis delivery is now permitted in Delaware.
 The state has also loosened requirements for getting a medical cannabis card.

 MMJ patients in Florida can now use telehealth to renew their certification, provided it is obtained from a doctor who has previously certified that patient.

 In Hawaii, vendors are encouraging patients to order cannabis online, or have a caregiver pick it up at the dispensary.
 Delivery is still not permitted.